volkamerlab/OpenCADDSuperpositionBenchmark/data/README.md

 1. first_results:

    The first results of the methods implemented in OpenCADD.
-   Theseus used MUSCLE for the sequence alignment and MDA used the global alignemnt with a gap penalty of -10 for every gap.
+   Theseus used MUSCLE for the sequence alignment and MDA used the global alignment with a gap penalty of -10 for every gap.
    The alignments were performed on all chains contained in the pdb files.

 2. intermediate_results:

-    The alignments were performed on one chain (chain is visible in the *.csv files).
+    The alignments were performed on one chain (the chain is visible in the *.csv files).
     Theseus now used Clustal Omega for the sequence alignments and MDA used the local alignment option with a gap penalty of -10 for every gap.

     Additionally, the folder mda_parameter_tests contains the results of the alignments performed by MDA using different sequence alignment parameters.